 “Thee will,” Vitality’s voice whispered.
 The goddess’s presence suddenly gave Ritalia a newfound strength.
 The young queen stood tall as she spun around to stand her ground.
-Eva tried to reach out to her, but Zyro held her back.
-Ritalia could hear her daughter’s pleas, but she fought not to look back.
+Eva tried to stretch for her, but Zyro held her back.
+The young mother could hear her daughter’s pleas, but she fought not to look over her shoulder.
 Ritalia barely heard Zyro struggling with the lift ropes.
 The footfalls grew closer and louder.
 Blood roared in the queen’s ears as she remained steadfast.

 “Face me, Enchantress Ritalia,” the man’s low voice commanded.
 The world seemed to stop moving as she held Eva’s fretful gaze.

 “I love you,” she breathed as she flicked her wrist.
 An energy field of glistening blue luminance encased the dumbwaiter.
 Before the children were out of Ritalia’s sight, a sword plunged through her gut.
 She gasped as she felt the blade rip through her body.

 “NO!”
 Eva wailed as the lift was hurtled down by Ritalia’s magic.
 Ritalia slowly glanced down to see her blood gushing out of her.
 The man yanked the sword from out of her body, sending spurts of the dark red fluid across the room.